BlueBrain/Search/README.md

 ### Extract structured information from documents

-The documents could either be the ones returned by the search or one whose text is pasted in the widget.
+The documents could either be the ones returned by the search or only one whose text is pasted in the widget.

 #### Found documents